 The condition of 38 years of work that requires great effort is checked based on the data in the registers of the earnings-related pension system and legitimate statements presented by the applicant.
 The application for a years-of-service pension must be submitted within one year from stopping working.

-The years-of-service pension can be granted to persons born between 1955 and 1964r (their retirement age is 63 years or more).
+The years-of-service pension can be granted to persons born between 1955 and 1964 (their retirement age is 63 years or more).
 For those born in 1965 or later, the age limit requirement for the years-of-service pension is linked to life expectancy.
 The first years-of-service pensions were paid out in 2018.
 At the end of 2022, there were 104 years-of-service pension beneficiaries.

 The years-of-service pension is the same amount as the pension earned by the end of the month before the pension starts.
 The years-of-service pension is smaller than the disability pension since the years-of-service pension does not include the projected pension component.